8 Steps for Parents Completing the FAFSA® Form

 Create an account and gather documents.

-Along with your StudentAid.gov account, there are other items you should have on hand to complete the FAFSA form:
+There are other items you should have on hand to complete the FAFSA form:

-- Records of child support received
+- records of child support received

 Once you have everything you need, including your StudentAid.gov account, you can start the FAFSA form.

 The FAFSA® form is the student’s application and not yours.
-Students are encouraged to begin their FAFSA form and invite any additional contributors that are needed.
+Students are encouraged to begin their form and invite any additional contributors that are needed.

 2